jyellick/obc-docs/glossary.md

 <tr>
 <td width="20%"><b>Membership Service</b></td>
 <td>
-  Purpose: Issues and manage the identity of end users and organizations<p><p>
+  Purpose: Issues and manages the identity of end users and organizations<p><p>
   Key Roles:<p>
   1)	Issues enrollment certificate to each end user and organization<p>
   2)	Issues transaction certificates associated to each end user and organization<p>